Nutrition

 Acorns are still an important food source in many parts of the world today.

-Since there are 450 species of Quercus worldwide, the nutritional profile varies but the main interest comes from their plentiful supply of phytochemicals, many of which are potent antioxidants and are shown in laboratory research to decrease the risk of a number of diseases.
+Since there are 450 species of Quercus worldwide, the nutritional profile varies, but the main interest comes from their plentiful supply of phytochemicals, many of which are potent antioxidants and are shown in laboratory research to decrease the risk of several diseases.

 They have been highlighted as a new superfood not only because of their nutritional profile but because they are an ecologically friendly and sustainable source of food.